SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Closure of the Prison

-The history of Alcatraz continues with the prison closure in 1963.
 It closed for a number of reasons, including the costs to house prisoners here, the crumbling buildings, and the later escape attempts in which the escapees were never seen again.

 American Indian Occupation

-While the US government was thinking about a new plan for the island, a group of Native American activists occupied the island three times.
+While the US government was thinking about a new plan for the island, a group of Native American activists occupied the land three times.
 They first tried to take it over in 1964, but only stayed for a few hours.

 A small group came back in 1969.
 After eleven days on "The Rock," a full-scale takeover occurred, which lasted for 19 months.